 - understand some of the most important principles of game design and apply them in a game project.

-- Development of plans, design and assets suitable for a specific target audience
+- Plans, designs, and assets suitable for a specific target audience.

-- Development of games or game modifications which achieve proposed design goals
+- Games or game modifications which achieve proposed design goals.

-- Development of procedures and approaches to testing and collecting feedback
+- Procedures and approaches to testing and collecting feedback.

-- Development of methods for analysis of player feedback and subsequent product change recommendations
+- Methods for analysis of player feedback and subsequent product change recommendations.

 No eligibility requirements